-- Prior to completing their degrees, Master's program students must complete one public presentation at Epi in Action, Dean's Day, a professional conference, or another meeting approved by their advisor. - The Communications Competency Requirement Record form should be completed to document this requirement and submitted to the Epidemiology Student Services Office. - Note that the MS Comprehensive Exam and the MS Thesis defense no not count as eligible presentations. - See the Competency in Communication Requirement section for more details.
+- Prior to completing their degree, MS students must complete one public presentation at Epi in Action (fall), Dean's Day (spring), a professional conference, or another meeting approved by their Program Director. - The Communications Competency Requirement Record form should be completed to document this requirement and submitted to the Student Services Coordinator, Epidemiology Student Services Office. - Note that the MS Comprehensive Exam and the MS Thesis defense no not count as eligible presentations. - See the Competency in Communication Requirement section for more information.